microsoftgraph/msgraph-sample-spfx/tutorial/01-intro.md

 You can find more details about requirements for SharePoint Framework development at [Set up your SharePoint Framework development environment](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-development-environment).

 You should also have a Microsoft work or school account, with access to a global administrator account in the same organization.
-If you don't have a Microsoft account, you can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.
+If you don't have a Microsoft account, you can [sign up for the Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get a free Microsoft 365 subscription.

 Your Microsoft 365 tenant should be [setup for SharePoint Framework development](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-developer-tenant), with an app catalog and testing site created before you start this tutorial.